Particl-Community/academy/in-depth/indepth_staking.rst

 - Adjustable level of privacy when receiving rewards is available.
 - No minimum number of PART coins required to start receiving staking rewards.
 - Cold staking "pools" allow you to team up with other stakers to receive more frequent rewards.
-- Particl uses PPoS for its decentralized governance to let users vote on proposals.
+- Particl uses :term:`PPoS` for its :ref:`community governance <Community Governance Explained>` to let users vote on proposals.

-To support its network and verify transactions, Particl uses Particl Proof-of-Stake (PPoS), a unique Proof-of-Stake consensus mechanism designed by the Particl team.
-Unlike Bitcoin's consensus mechanism, called Proof-of-Work, PPoS makes the entire process of verifying transactions digital.
+To support its network and verify transactions, Particl uses Particl Proof-of-Stake (:term:`PPoS`), a unique Proof-of-Stake consensus mechanism designed by the Particl team.
+Unlike Bitcoin's consensus mechanism, called Proof-of-Work, :term:`PPoS` makes the entire process of verifying transactions digital.
 It also eliminates the need to purchase and maintain expensive and energy-hungry hardware.

 On the :term:`Particl Marketplace`, every user is automatically a "staker" (a user running a staking node) that verifies the integrity of the network in real-time.
 When a staker's node finds a block and validates the transactions it contains, it receives a staking reward.
 The current yearly staking interest rate on Particl ranges from a minimum of 4% to approximately 8%.
 This interest is calculated based on the total of coins being staked by the user.

 While the Proof-of-Stake consensus mechanism isn't particularly new, Particl has been pioneering the technology during the past few years by making it much more flexible, secure, and also private.
-Indeed, PPoS is packed with several leading-edge features that let you get all the benefits of Proof-of-Stake, but without any of its typical security and convenience concessions.
+Indeed, :term:`PPoS` is packed with several leading-edge features that let you get all the benefits of Proof-of-Stake, but without any of its typical security and convenience concessions.

 .. note::
    Did you know that Particl invented and deployed the first-ever "cold staking" protocol in 2017?
 Cold staking allows you to stake your funds, even if they're online, with an extreme level of security and flexibility.